Michael founded Butler & Co in 2005, and is the firm’s Principal.

 Head of Court of Protection Team

-Catrin is an Associate Solicitor with Butler & Co Solicitors, having joined us in 2009.
+Catrin is a Senior Associate Solicitor with Butler & Co Solicitors, having joined us in 2009.
 She specialises in mental health law and mental capacity law and is an established practitioner within her field.

 Catrin has long had an interest in representing vulnerable adults and their families and she leads our Court of Protection team.